Idhu Kadhal Varum Paruvam: Plot

-Surya, the school-going 15 -year old boy finds himself attracted to his classmate Raji.
-Later he gets infatuated with a model Manasi (Kiran Rathod).
-Finally, his lust grows for a call girl Swarna (Prete Bhutani).
+Surya, the school-going 15-year old boy finds himself attracted to his classmate Raji.
+Later he gets infatuated with a model Manasi.
+Finally, his lust grows for a call girl Swarna.
 As Swarna's husband is a pimp, she also shows some interest towards Surya.
 Surya and Swarna elope.
 But towards the end Swarna turns to preach.
 She advises Surya to be a good role model student and also to return to his parents.